pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 specified as an argument to the :ref:`--mock-server general option`.
 Each use of the option specifies one file path.
 The option may be used multiple times and each specified file is processed sequentially, in the sequence of the options on the command line.
+The  :ref:`--mock-server general option` is mutually exclusive with the :ref:`--server general option` and :ref:`--name general option`, since each defines a target WBEM server.

 pywbemcli supports the following file types for the ``--mock-server`` option:

-.. index:: pair: MOF; server mock
+.. index:: pair: MOF; WBEM server mock
 .. index:: pair: compile_string(); mock setup methods

-* **MOF files**: If the file extension is ``.mof``, the file is considered a :term:`MOF` file and must be compilable with the :ref:`pywbem MOF compiler
+* **MOF files**: If the file extension is ``.mof``, the file is considered a :term:`MOF` file and must be compatible with the :ref:`pywbem MOF compiler
   <pywbem:MOF Compiler>` and the MOF syntax defined by the DMTF in
   :term:`DSP0004`.
 Pywbemcli compiles the MOF in the file and adds the resulting :ref:`pywbem CIM objects<pywbem:CIM objects>` to the mock repository.